 She has worked with major global brands as

 well as freelancing for departments stores and

-our artwork can be seen on packaging, products,
+her artwork can be seen on packaging,

 stationery, greeting cards, wall art,